Lucy-Family-Institute/CSSR-Workshop-Twitter/Session1.md

      - allow to pull the full-archive data of twitter, back to 2006
    > - Simple query only hashtag only

-## Example 4: Pull Tweets about Justice Breyer's retirement
+## Example 4: Pull Tweets about Justice Breyer's Retirement

    > - use **search_recent_tweets()** (essential or elevated account)
      - allow to pull data within the last 7 days